nus-cs2113-AY2324S1/tp/docs/UserGuide.md

 ### `checkout` - Checks out the current cart

 Empty the current cart and retrieve all the specified drugs and quantity from the inventory

+- If after checkout, the quantity of a specific drug falls below the set threshold level, it triggers an alert.

 Format: